 Journal ACM Distributed Ledger Technologies: Research and Practice, 2023

-This paper was the output of a long collaboration within the IETF forming group ODAP and Quant Network.
+Description: This paper was the output of a long collaboration within the IETF forming group ODAP and Quant Network.
 In this paper, we systematically study the research area of DLT interoperability by dissecting and analyzing previous work.
 We study the logical separation of interoperability layers, how a DLT can connect to others (connection mode), the object of interoperation (interoperation mode), and propose a new categorization for IMs.
 Second, we propose the first interoperability assessment for DLTs that systematically evaluates the interoperability degree of an IM.
 This framework allows comparing the potentiality, compatibility, and performance among solutions.
 Finally, we propose two decision models to assist in choosing an IM, considering different requirements.
 The first decision model assists in choosing the infrastructure of an IM, while the second decision model assists in choosing its functionality.

 Rafael Belchior, André Vasconcelos, Miguel Correia, Thomas Hardjono